State and University Library, Denmark: Buildings

 The state library started out in a building on Vester Allé 12 designed by Hack Kampmann for the purpose.
 The building quickly proved too small, especially after the duties of being a university library was added in 1928.
-In 1963 the library moved to a new building, Bogtårnet (The Book Tower), designed by C.F.
+In 1963, the library moved to a new building, Bogtårnet (The Book Tower), designed by C.F.
 Møller on the university campus.
-In 1995 the architect firm Kjær & Richter renovated the interior.
+In 1995, the architect firm Kjær & Richter renovated the interior.

 Fusion with The Royal Library

-In September 2016, the Danish Ministry of Culture announced that The State and University Library would merge with the Royal Library in Copenhagen, with effect from the 1st January 2017.
+In September 2016, the Danish Ministry of Culture announced that The State and University Library would merge with the Royal Library in Copenhagen, with effect from 1 January 2017.
 The new institution is called the Royal Danish Library.